Code-Institute-Submissions/SnapCards/README.md

     }
  ````

-#### Card Flip Javascript
+#### Card Flip JavaScript
 The card flip JavaScript, logic,  is broken up into a number of functions.
- The function is called as eventlisteners where added to each card, on clicking a card the flipcard function is run.
-This       function is declared with the parameter of card to refence the cards and checked whether the card can be flipped first thorugh the function canCardFlip
+ The function is called as event listeners where added to each card, on clicking a card the flipcard function is run.
+This function is declared with the parameter of card to refence the cards and checked whether the card can be flipped first through the function canCardFlip
  ````
- //card flippping function
+ //card flipping function
     flipCard(card){
         // check first if the card can be flipped by calling the canCardFlip functon if(this.canCardFlip(card)){